Flag

 Economy

-Bhutan's economy is predominantly driven by agriculture, forestry, tourism, and hydroelectric power, with agriculture being the primary source of livelihood for over half of its population.
-The country has seen rapid economic growth, largely due to investments in hydropower, which significantly contributes to its revenue, especially through exports to India.
-While the industrial sector is still developing, key industries include cement and processed fruits, and the government is actively improving the investment climate to attract foreign direct investment.
+Bhutan's economy is predominantly driven by agriculture, forestry, tourism, and hydroelectric power, with agriculture serving as the primary source of livelihood for over half of its population.
+The country has witnessed rapid economic growth, largely fueled by investments in hydropower, making it one of the fastest-growing economies in the world, with significant reliance on hydropower exports to India.
+The investment climate is improving due to government initiatives aimed at attracting foreign direct investment, particularly in hydropower and technology sectors, while also focusing on sustainable development to preserve its cultural and environmental heritage.

 Floating Section Image